manpagez: man pages & more

 the same value you set with CURLOPT_URL(3).

 The urlp pointer is NULL or points to private memory.
-You MUST NOT free
+You must not free

-- it gets freed when you call curl_easy_cleanup(3) on the corresponding
+it.
+It memory gets freed automatically when you call

-curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS